CodeLikeAGirl18/compSys-e2019-pub/coursedescription.md

  * Mondays at 13-15 in St. UP1
  * Wednesdays at 10-12 in St. UP1
+   * Note, lecture on Nov 6 have been moved to Friday Nov 8
  * Instructors: Michael Kirkedal Thomsen (instructor-in-charge), Finn Schirmer Andersen, Troels Henriksen, and Troels Langkjær

 ## Exercise Classes and Cafées